What is Commercialization of education?

 India has over 1.5 million K–12 schools, with over 250 million students enrolled.
 Of this, while 25 percent of India’s schools are private, they enroll over 40 percent of the student population.
 There is no doubt that the majority of Indians prefer sending their child to a private school over a government school, ceteris paribus.
 This is true for rural areas as well, which saw student enrolment in private schools rise from 18.7 percent in 2006 to 25.6 percent in 2011, according to an EY-FICCI report.
 It is no surprise that attainment levels and learning outcomes of students in private schools on average outdo those of government schools.

-The data presented by the HRD ministry in Parliament two weeks ago revealed that enrolment of students in private schools has gone up to 8.3 crore in 2017-18 from 6.9 crore in 2013-14.
-In government schools, the number has dipped from 19.9 crore in 2011-12 to 18.9 crore in 2016-17.
-The number of enrolments has gone down by over 91 lakh in government schools, according to the data.
+According to data the HRD ministry submitted to Parliament two weeks ago, the number of pupils enrolled in private schools increased from 6.9 crore in 2013–14 to 8.3 crore in 2017–18.
+Between 2011–12 and 2016–17, the number of students in government schools decreased from 19.9 crore to 18.9 crore.
+According to the figures, there are now nearly 91 lakh fewer students enrolled in government schools.
 As shown by the data, there has been an increase in the number of private schools and this is because private schools promise to provide a more quality education which in turn leads to more students being enrolled and more profit for them.

 It’s no secret that college tuition is expensive, but the surprising part maybe how the uptick in costs has led to a 51% dropout rate, according to a new study.
-An Assocham survey showed that 65% of parents spend more than half their take-home pay on their children's education, and extra co-curricular activities placing a significant burden on their family budget.
+According to an Assocham survey, 65% of parents say that their children’s education costs more than half of their take-home salary, and extracurricular activities put a heavy financial strain on their family.

 One of the examples is of a pretty well-known government-owned school that had a fee hike.
 Earlier, the fees for Kendriya Vidyalaya students increased three-fold from Rs 4,500 to Rs 12,000 annually.
 The KV fee hike impacts 11 lakh students in 1,090 schools.